 Cashmere Brush Head

 Cashmere is the plush, most luxe brush ideal for dry, sensitized skin, rosacea and couperose skin.
 It feels like a bunny tail, clients adore it.
-If you feel all other brush heads are too rough on your skin, choose Cashmere.
-If you can’t trust yourself not to push down on your skin while cleansing, choose this brush.
-If you seem to always break out from using your Clarisonic, you guessed it… Cashmere is your brush.
+If you feel other brush heads are too rough on your skin, choose Cashmere.
+Can’t trust yourself not to push down on your skin while cleansing?
+Yep, this is your brush.
+If you seem to always break out from using your Clarisonic, you guessed it, Cashmere is your brush.

 Sensitive Brush Head